 Code of Ethics / Code of Conduct

-The Richmond Taxpayers Alliance is actively seeking a binding Code of Ethics or Code of Conduct, common in many other North American and European cities, that will ensure respectful, prompt resolution of citizens concerns.
-Every city in British Columbia should adopt one.
+The Richmond Taxpayers Alliance is actively seeking a binding Code of Ethics or Code of Conduct for the Mayor and Council, common in many other North American and European cities.
+It will ensure respectful, prompt resolution of citizens concerns and every city in British Columbia should adopt one.
 Failure by a government employee or bureaucrat to meet the requirements of the code, in many jurisdictions, is cause for employment termination.

 In the past, the concept of a Code of Ethics was called for by citizens of Richmond.
 Nothing happened.